1

 5

 Webjet Business charges a simple percentage on upfront travel cost plus a monthly platform fee.
 No booking fees.
+No sector fees.
 No change fees.
 No chargeback fees.
-No sector fees.

 $0